FeroxFoxxo/MQReawakened/SETUP_LAUNCHER.md

 ## TL;DR

 - Download the [MQRLauncher](https://github.com/FeroxFoxxo/MQReawakened/releases/latest) file
+- Download the [MQClient](https://github.com/FeroxFoxxo/MQClient/releases/latest) file (this is used for playing the 2012 versions)
 - Create a `.env` file based on the [example env file](https://github.com/FeroxFoxxo/MQReawakened/blob/main/.env.example) (all variables you need to edit live there)
 - Place the original client zip under `MQData/Build/Archives/Client/...`
 - Place the caches archive (UniqueBundles.7z) under `MQData/Build/Archives/Caches/...`